UndauntedFish/bet-sim/README.md

 # bet-sim
 This Python program simulates the results of different betting techniques commonly used in games such as blackjack, baccarat, sports betting, and roulette.

-## Usage
-Clone the script and use the command "pip install -r requirements.txt" to install the required libraries to run the code.

 ## Betting Systems Included
 ### Reverse Labouchere
 Reverse Labouchere is a betting technique used in a vast array of betting games.
 It works by first creating a "labby line" like so: